sympy/sympy_benchmarks/README.rst

 Running the benchmarks
 ^^^^^^^^^^^^^^^^^^^^^^

-To quickliy try out the benchmarks (e.g. while developing a new benchmark you can run it against a single commit on sympy master::
+To quickly try out the benchmarks (e.g. while developing a new benchmark you can run it against a single commit on sympy master::

   $ ./run_benchmarks.sh --quick "HEAD^!"